 Motions to Amend Pleadings.
 Motions to amend pleadings pursuant to Fed.
 R. Civ.
-P. 15(a) shall be accompanied byattach the proposed amended complaint-pleading as an attachmentalong with a redlined version to show changes from the current pleading.
-The motion shall and include a representation that the movant conferred with the opposing party and whether or not the opposing party objects to the motion.
+P. 15(a) shall be accompanied by the proposed amended complaint as an attachment and include a representation that the movant conferred with the opposing party and whether or not the opposing party objects to the motion.
 If the motion states the opposing party has no objection, the movant shall furnish the Court with a proposed order which the Court may sign.
 If the motion indicates there is an objection, the Court will consider the objection after a response is filed and may decide the matter on the submissions or upon hearing.
-Pro se litigants are excluded from the redlined version and conferral requirements.
-Unless otherwise ordered, the amended pleadings shall be filed with the Court within three (3) business days.

-Rule 16.1 INITIAL PRETRIAL CONFERENCES
+Rule 16.1 PRETRIAL CONFERENCES

 The Court will fully implement Fed.
 R. Civ.
-P. 16 in scheduling and managing all complex and non-complex cases, unless excluded under 16.1(c).except appeals from the bankruptcy court, appeals from decisions of administrative agencies, and other cases where the action of the Court is limited to review of a previously prepared record, habeas corpus proceedings and pro se prisoner cases.
+P. 16 in scheduling and managing all complex and non-complex cases, except appeals from the bankruptcy court, appeals from decisions of administrative agencies, and other cases where the action of the Court is limited to review of a previously prepared record, habeas corpus proceedings and pro se prisoner cases.
 Scheduling orders shall comply with Fed.
 R. Civ.
 P. 16(b).